 ——————–Catwoman Vol. 3 #36

 ——————–Gotham Central #25

-–FLASHBACK: After a conversation with Batman, Barbara Gordon leaves town (but will still operate independently as Oracle from a grounded airplane headquarters at JFK International Airport in New York).
-Batman also meets with Jim Gordon, who also decides to leave town (as seen through flashback in Detective Comics #800).
+–FLASHBACK: From Detective Comics #800.
+After a conversation with Batman, Barbara Gordon leaves town (but will still operate independently as Oracle from a grounded airplane headquarters at JFK International Airport in New York).
+Batman also meets with Jim Gordon, who also decides to leave town.

 –Superman/Batman #14-18 (“ABSOLUTE POWER”)